LassoSoft/LassoGuide/lasso_guide_source/server/datasource-setup.rst

 -  Microsoft SQL Server 2005--2012
 -  The Lasso 9 machine must have the SQL Server client libraries installed.

-   Windows
+   :OS X and Linux:
+      The FreeTDS libraries need to be compiled and installed, for which the source can be found at `<http://www.freetds.org/>`_.
+(Instead of compiling from source, you may first want to look into installing via a package manager such as :program:`apt`, :program:`yum`, :program:`macports`, or :program:`homebrew`.)

+   :Windows:
       The necessary client libraries should already be installed.

-   OS X and Linux
-      The FreeTDS libraries need to be compiled and installed, for which the source can be found at `<http://www.freetds.org/>`_.
-(Instead of compiling from source, you may first want to look into installing via a package manager such as "apt", "yum", "macports", or "homebrew".)

 Configuring SQL Server